fusioncharts/dev_centre_docs/fusiontime/integrations/svelte/your-first-chart-using-svelte-in-fusiontime.md

 ### Render the chart

 Finally, get ready to render your chart.
-In the `.svelte` file, import the fusioncharts dependencies.
-Store the chart configurations in a JSON object.

-The consolidated code is shown below:
+In the `.svelte` file, import the fusioncharts dependencies and include the consolidated code shown below.

 ```json
 <script>